maxwbuckley/AnalyticsResearchProgrammingAssignment/README.md

 perform the necessary calculations and provide the output for our business stakeholders.

-My approach is well commented in the respective scripts themselves.
+My approach is well commented throughut the respective scripts themselves.
 But effectively location_planning.py is a script which reads the databases into 'Location' objects with sensibly named parameters.
 These Location objects are of two types 'Port' and 'Plant' which are then stored in their own respective lists